lyndaZ/lyndaZ/README.md

-- 👋 Hi, I’m @lyndaZ
+- 👋 Hi, I’m Lynda
-- 👀 I’m interested in tech
-- 🌱 I’m currently learning data analytics
+- 🌱 I’m an aspiring Front-end developer.
 - 💞️ I’m looking to collaborate on (not sure yet ) I'm a newbie
 - 📫 How to reach me lyndanobuhlezondo@gmail.com